-7.12.1 Condenser Fan Motor Remove/Replace
+7.12.1 Condenser Fan Motor Remove and Replace

-Before removing the condenser fan grille, make sure power to the unit is OFF and the power plug is disconnected
+Do not remove the condenser fan grille before turning power OFF and disconnecting the power plug.

-- 1. Remove the condenser fan grille, retain all bolts and washers for reuse. - 2.
+- 1. Remove the condenser fan grille.
+Retain all bolts and washers for reuse. - 2.
 Remove the condenser fan by loosening the two set screws. - 3.
 Disconnect the condenser fan motor wiring.